Adedotun Aremu Gbadebo III

 Adedotun Aremu Gbadebo III (born 14 September 1943) is the current Alake of Egba, a clan in Abeokuta, Nigeria.
 He has ruled since 2 August 2005.

 Early life

 Gbadebo was born on 14 September 1943, into the Laarun Ruling House.
 He is a grandson of the sixth Alake of Egbaland, Oba Gbadebo, who ruled from 1898 to 1920, and is a nephew of Oba Gbadebo II.
+His great grandfather was Okukenu, the first Alake of Egbaland.
+Through Okukenu, Gbadebo's lineage traces back to Laarun, an Alake of Ake who ruled in the early 1700s.
+Laarun is Gbadebo's 5x-great-grandfather.

 Gbadebo attended the Baptist Boys' High School in Abeokuta and Ibadan Grammar School, then went on to University of Ibadan in 1965, obtaining a Bachelor of Arts degree in 1969.
 He joined the army in 1969, and attended the Command and Staff College, Jaji from September 1978 to August 1979.
 He eventually became a Principal Staff Officer to Major-General Tunde Idiagbon, the Chief of Staff at the Supreme Headquarters, Dodan Barracks, from January 1984 to September 1985.
 He retired from the army as a Colonel.